Durant Brooks

-Durant Stiles Brooks (born April 15, 1985) is an American former professional football punter who played in the National Football League (NFL).
-Brooks played college football for the Georgia Military Bulldogs and the Georgia Tech Yellow Jackets, where he won the Ray Guy Award in 2007.
+Durant Stiles Brooks (born April 15, 1985) is an American former professional football player who was a punter in the National Football League (NFL).
+Brooks played college football for the Georgia Military Bulldogs and Georgia Tech Yellow Jackets, with whom he won the Ray Guy Award in 2007.
 He was selected by Washington Redskins in the sixth round of the 2008 NFL draft.

 Brooks also was a member of the Green Bay Packers, Philadelphia Eagles and Jacksonville Jaguars.

 Early life

-Brooks attended Tattnall Square Academy in Macon, Georgia and was a student and a letterman in football and basketball.
+Brooks attended Tattnall Square Academy in Macon, Georgia, and was a student and a letterman in football and basketball.
 In football, he was the punter on the 2001 Georgia Independent Schools Association (GISA) Title team.
 In basketball, he averaged nearly 18 points a game.
 Brooks graduated from Tattnall in 2003.

 College career

 Georgia Military College

 Brooks attended Georgia Military College and was a student and a two-year letterman in football.
 In football, he posted an average of 40 yards per punt over two years.
 In his senior season, Brooks had an average of 45.3.